Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-methods-configuration-name" %} define a client method options struct with the same as the client, client method name, and "Options" e.g., a `set_secret` takes an `Option<SecretClientSetSecretOptions>` as the last parameter.
 This is required even if the service method does not currently take any options because - should it ever add options - the client method signature does not have to change and will not break callers.

-{% include requirement/SHOULD id="rust-client-methods-configuration-namespace" %} place client method option structs in the root module of the client library e.g., `azure_security_keyvault_secrets`.
+{% include requirement/SHOULD id="rust-client-methods-configuration-namespace" %} export client method option structs from the root module of the client library e.g., `azure_security_keyvault_secrets`.

-{% include requirement/MUST id="rust-client-methods-configuration-fields" %} define all client method-specific fields of method option structs as private and of type `Option<T>`.
+{% include requirement/MUST id="rust-client-methods-configuration-fields" %} define all client method-specific fields of method option structs as public and of type `Option<T>`.

-{% include requirement/MUST id="rust-client-methods-configuration-fields-options" %} define a `method_options: azure_core::ClientMethodOptions` private field.
+{% include requirement/MUST id="rust-client-methods-configuration-fields-options" %} define a `method_options: azure_core::ClientMethodOptions` public field.

 {% include requirement/MUST id="rust-client-methods-configuration-clone" %} derive `Clone` to support cloning method configuration for additional client method invocations.